 If you are new to the marketing world, then B2B vs. B2C sales might seem puzzling.
 Sure, they both talk about sales.
 But they can help you segregate your audience and shape your marketing strategy.

 Yet, distinguishing between both sales models can be tricky.
 In some cases, they talk about similar products.
 For instance, fashion clothing manufacturers can be both B2B and B2C simultaneously.
-Manufacturers can sell private label clothes to fashion houses.
+Manufacturers can sell private-label clothes to fashion houses.
 At the same time, they can still sell clothes to consumers directly.

 Again, the marketing world is rife with ambiguous buzzwords and catchphrases like these.
 Therefore, you must learn to differentiate and use these words efficiently.
 It will help you communicate proper ideas to your peers and other external stakeholders.

-Business to Business (B2B) Sales refers to a sales model that targets businesses.
+The difference between B2B and B2C is that Business to Business (B2B) Sales refers to a sales model that targets businesses.
 Therefore, the term B2B describes business relationships between at least two firms.
 For example, LeadSquared is a B2B firm that sells CRM software to companies.
 Another example of a B2B business is Autoliv.
 They manufacture airbags for Ford and Toyota companies.

 In contrast, B2C (Business-to-Consumer) refers to business relationships between companies and consumers.
 Taco Bell is a great example.
 As a popular fast-food restaurant, they sell delicious tacos and burritos to thousands of customers.
 Netflix is another excellent example of a B2C company.
 They create streaming entertainment for millions of people worldwide.